 In order to fully participate in society today, a person must have knowledge of the contributions of mathematics.
 Mathematics has become an indispensable tool for analysis, quantitative description, decision-making, and the efficient management of both private and public institutions.
 Consequently, a familiarity with essential concepts of mathematics is necessary for one to function intelligently as both a private individual and a responsible citizen.
 As such, this course is divided into four units, each covering an aspect of mathematics that is conceptually significant and highly relevant.
 The first unit deals with issues of fairness and strategy in voting and elections.
 In the second, students learn about collecting, organizing, interpreting, and presenting statistical data.
 The third unit involves the use of mathematics to solve problems related to organizing and managing complex activities, and a final unit on symmetry and fractal geometry establishes connections between mathematics and art and highlights some applications.
 On some occasions, units on other suitable topics may replace those denoted here.
-Prerequisite: CORE 098 Mathematical Skills
+Students should be proficient in those skills taught in CORE 098 Mathematical Skills.